mobs-fbk/llm_interaction_simulator/README.md

 ## 🌐 MongoDB

+The LLM Interaction Simulator uses MongoDB, a flexible and scalable NoSQL database, to store and manage its data.
+The MongoDB instance can be either online or offline, but it must be manually created before use.

-To store and manage the data for the LLM Interaction Simulator, the application uses MongoDB, a flexible and scalable NoSQL database.
-To ensure secure communication with the MongoDB database, you must provide the following authentication details:
+To ensure secure communication with the MongoDB database, you will need to provide the following authentication details:

 - **Username**: Your MongoDB username.
 - **Password**: Your MongoDB password.
-- **Cluster URL**: The URL of your MongoDB cluster.
+- **Cluster URL**: The URL of your MongoDB instance (if online).

-These credentials are used to configure the database connection settings within the simulator's environment.
-Ensure these details are kept secure and are not exposed in your code or version control.
+These credentials will be used to configure the database connection settings within the simulator's environment.
+Make sure the MongoDB instance is set up correctly before running the simulator.

 ## ⚙️ Hyperparameters